 More InformationLike more information about spiders?

-If you are seeking facts about spiders that are not provided in this website one thing you could do is to try to obtain a copy of a comprehensive monograph that has been published comparatively recently.
-Unfortunately, there are presently very few reference books available about the spiders of Australia that offer more than a basic overview of Australian arachnids and some of the better books that were published before 1980 are now out of print, difficult to find in public libraries, and seriously incorrect in regard to the scientific names of individual spider species.
-Those listed below are useful sources of general information about Australian spiders that may still be readily available but may now contain some inaccuracies because so many revisions have been made in the field of spider taxonomy over the last 30 years.
-It is not recommended that you purchase books about the spiders of other continents because most Australian species are unique to this country.
+If you are seeking facts about spiders that are not provided in this website one thing you could do is to try to obtain a copy of a recently published book on spiders.
+Unfortunately, there are presently very few reference books available that offer more than a basic overview of Australian arachnids and some of the better ones that were published before 1980 are now out of print, difficult to find in public libraries, and seriously incorrect in regard to the scientific names of individual spider species.
+Those listed below are useful sources of general information about Australian spiders but all contain taxonomic errors because of recent revisions in the classification of the spiders of Australia.
+It is not recommended that you purchase books presenting the spiders of other continents because most Australian species are unique to this country.
 On the other hand, such books may be useful if you want information about the life of spiders or the functions of a typical spider's body.
 In addition, they may contain images of overseas species that are similar to Australian ones for which no published photo can be found.